For most diabetics, cuts, scrapes and bruises are a BIG DEAL! For me, cuts and even gashes are no big deal.

 To illustrate this point, I bring you pictures of my feet.
-I want to add, I have not washed or treated my food in ANY way.
+I want to add, I have not washed or treated my foot in ANY way.

 No antibiotics, no ointments, no salves, no soap.
 The only thing I have done is dry my feet with a towel, like I normally do after showering.

 Had I thought about it at the time, I should have taken better pictures of the before shot.
 At the time it was cut, I was worried about getting off the jetty safely… a blog post was not on my mind at the time. :)

 My foot is cut just below the ankle and just above the heel. (see above)

-Immediately after the incident my ankle and foot did swell and stayed slightly swollen for a couple of weeks.
+Immediately after the incident my ankle and foot did swell a little, and stayed slightly swollen for a couple of weeks.

 However, it never appeared to be infected; it never oozed or drained etc.

 Below is a picture of how it looked today, approximately four weeks after the cut…. healing nicely. :)

 If you follow the diabetes treatments, specifically the meal plans of the American Diabetes Association (ADA) and the American Association of Diabetes Educators (AADE), you will most likely be in the group of the 90% who fail at diabetes and blood sugar control.

 I do not adhere to their rules nor foods… click here for my meal plan.

-Honestly, I believe the ADA and AADE with their large pharmaceutical and food company sponsorship are more concerned about selling drugs and ‘diabetes services’ then they are about diabetics.
+Honestly, I believe the ADA with their large pharmaceutical and food company sponsorship are more concerned about selling drugs and ‘diabetes services’ than they are about diabetics.